caustee/hugo/content/post/2023-09-28-how-to-fix-vcenter.md

 And here it was.
 All services started automatically, I just had to be patient and wait :)

 The web interface was back now.
-Anyway, thanks a bunch unnamed article owner for this script.
+Anyway, thanks a bunch unnamed article author for this script.